Tom Horn: Scout

 Horn was a respected scout by then, known for going out alone in reconnaissance missions and helping track down Geronimo's major stronghold.
 By November 1885, Tom Horn earned the position of chief of scouts under Captain Emmet Crawford in Fort Bowie.
 During one operation, Horn's camp was mistakenly attacked by a Mexican militia, and he was wounded in the arm during the shootout, which also resulted in Crawford's death.
 Finally, on September 4, 1886, Horn was present at Geronimo's final surrender and acted as an interpreter under Charles B. Gatewood.

-Horn allegedly killed his first man in a duel, a second lieutenant in the Mexican Army, as a result of a dispute over a prostitute.
+Horn allegedly killed his first man, a second lieutenant in the Mexican Army, in a duel, the result of a dispute over a prostitute.

 After the war, Horn used what he earned to build his own ranch in his return to Aravaipa Canyon in Arizona.
 His ranch consisted of 100 cattle and 26 horses, and he also laid claim in the Deer Creek Mining District near the canyon.
-Unfortunately, it was short-lived, as cattle thieves stormed his ranch one night and stole all his stock, resulting in a tremendous loss and bankruptcy for Horn.
+However, it was short-lived, as cattle thieves stormed his ranch one night and stole all his stock, resulting in a tremendous loss and bankruptcy for Horn.
 This incident marked the start of Horn's hatred and disdain for thieves, which led to his entering the profession of range detective.